doggettsfarm/doggettsfarm.com/index.md

 ## Coronavirus update

 {:.govuk-body}
-We understand that the footpath along Doggetts Chase is really important to a lot of people in Rochford keeping mentally and physically fit, especially when we're under lock down.
+We understand that the footpath along Doggetts Chase is really important to a lot of people in Rochford keeping mentally and physically fit, especially when we're socially distancing.

 {:.govuk-body}
 Please help keep everyone healthy by making sure that you: